 It is expected that members of Registered Student Organizations respect the rules and regulations of Grand Valley State University as well as the rights of individual students, faculty, and staff.
 The Misconduct Review process is in place to evaluate the behavior of Registered Student Organizations and decide if any disciplinary action is needed to correct behavior.
 The Misconduct Review process is separate and independent from any civil, criminal or university judicial (individual student) action and may proceed even if a related matter is anticipated or pending in other forums.

-When a Registered Student Organization (RSO) is accused of violating a rule or regulation, a Misconduct Review Referral Form must be filed with the SORB Chair.
-The Misconduct Review Referral Form is available in the Office of Student Life, the Student Organization Center, and online at www.studentlife.gvsu.edu.
-Any member of the university community may file a Misconduct Review Referral.
+When a Registered Student Organization (RSO) is accused of violating a rule or regulation, a Misconduct Referral Form may be filed with the SORB Chair.
+The Misconduct Referral Form must be completed at https://orgsync.com/61065/forms/100731, and a blank copy of the form is available in the Office of Student Life (1110 Krikhof Center).
+Any member of the university community may file a Misconduct Referral Form.

-The SORB Chair will notify the Registered Student Organization (RSO) and the organization's advisor in writing that a Misconduct Review Referral Form has been filed with the Office of Student Life.
-The SORB Chair will send notification of the Misconduct Review Referral within five working days that includes the following information:
+The SORB Chair will notify the Registered Student Organization (RSO) and the organization's advisor in writing that a Misconduct Referral Form has been filed with the Office of Student Life.
+Within ten business days of the claim date, the SORB Chair will notify the [named] RSO with the following information:

-- Procedural options that are available to the RSO for reviewing the matters
+- Procedural options available to the RSO for reviewing this claim

 - Description of the possible consequences